-Fortunately, the Chilocco National Alumni Association has been granted permission to use appropriate campus sites for its annual reunion.
+Fortunately, the Chilocco National Alumni Association has been able to obtain permission to use appropriate campus sites for annual reunion activities.

 The campus, with the major buildings, is now listed on the National Register of Historic Places.

-This site is designed for visitors to easily move from page to page to view the numerous information abouth the Alumni Association and Chilocco.
-For additional information contacts are provided .
+This site is designed for visitors to easily move from page to page to view the numerous information relative to the Alumni Association and Chilocco.
+For additional information, contact information are provided .